-How they approach genetics and marketing
+How they approach genetics and

 By Gayle Benedict for the April 2016 HolsteinWorld Exclusive